 An easy way to avoid dry skin when washing your hands frequently is to use an SLS-free hand wash.

 Sodium lauryl sulphate (SLS) is commonly added to soaps and hand washes to make them foam but, like ethanol alcohol, it can dry the skin.

-To avoid this, all Green People hand washes are made without SLS and or ethanol alcohol.
+All Green People hand washes are suitable for eczema-prone skin and are made without SLS and or ethanol alcohol.

 3) DRY YOUR HANDS

 Drying your hands thoroughly is as important as washing them regularly.
 Not only will excess soap cling to the skin, putting it at risk of irritation and dryness, but damp, wet hands will attract more germs than dry, clean ones.

 Pay particular attention to drying in between your fingers.